The Early History of North Philadelphia, PA

 • Philadelphia High School for Girls

-Higher learning can be obtained without traveling too far.
+Higher learning can also be obtained without traveling too far.
 Many of the institutes available include:

 • La Salle University